NethServer/ns8-core/docs/quickstart.md

 - 20GB disk

 More nodes can be added later.
-When adding a new node, you should use similar hardware and the same distribution installed on the main node.
+When adding a new node, you should use similar hardware and the same distribution installed on the leader node.

 Always install NethServer 8 on a clean server machine, do not install it on a desktop.